-P and O Arcadia cruise ship deck plan has a total of 1000 staterooms for 2000 passengers (max capacity is 2458 guests) served by 970 crew/staff, 11 passenger decks with 4 restaurants, 10 bars, 2 swimming pools, 5 jacuzzies, 14 elevators.
+P and O Arcadia cruise ship deck plan have a total of 1000 staterooms for 2000 passengers (max capacity is 2458 guests) served by 970 crew/staff, 11 passenger decks with 4 restaurants, 10 bars, 2 swimming pools, 5 jacuzzies, 14 elevators.
 Arcadia is an adults only ship.
 She has no family- or kids dedicated venues, facilities or programmes available on board.

 Note: On P&O Arcadia ship, launderettes are located on decks C, D, E. These are passenger use laundry facilities (open 8am-10pm, complimentary), complete with dryers, washers, ironing boards.
 Detergent costs extra, or you can use your own.
 Dry cleaning (called Wascomat or Aquatex /eco-friendly wet cleaning) is available, with service charges per item.
 List with dry-cleaning prices is available in all cabins.

 P&O Arcadia deck plan changes 2017 refurbishment review

 The list of deck plan changes after the ship's 2017 drydock refurbishment (November 1-14, done in Hamburg Germany at the Blohm+Voss shipyard) includes:

 - Updates and re-designing of all Suites, public areas, bars, and restaurants - the job was done by the London-based UK company RPW Design specializing in interior design.
 Interior renovations included new carpeting, new furniture, soft furnishing refreshes, new color schemes.